Detecting the orbital character of the spin fluctuation in the Iron-based superconductors with the resonant inelastic X-ray scattering spectroscopy

-In summary, we propose that RIXS can be used to detect the orbital character of magnetic fluctuations in the iron-based superconductors.
-We find the contribution from the three $t_{2g}$ orbitals in the $d$-shell, namely $3d_{xz}$, $3d_{yz}$ and $3d_{xy}$ can be selectively probed by polarizing the incident and outgoing photons in the $xz$, $yz$ and $xy$ plane respectively.
-We show such orbital-specific information can be very useful in the study of the orbital-selective Mottness and the interplay between the orbital ordering and the magnetic nematicity of the iron-based superconductors.
-Such a technique can also be used in other transition oxides material with more than one active orbitals.
-In our derivation of the RIXS transition probability, we have made two key approximations.
-The first is the negligence of the intermediate state interaction effect.
-The second is the dipole approximation.
-We believe the qualitative feature of our conclusion will not be changed by more accurate treatment, which will be left for further investigations.
+In summary, we propose that the Fe $L_{3}$-edge RIXS can be used to detect the orbital character of spin fluctuations in the IBSs.
+In particular, we find that the spin fluctuation on the three $t_{2g}$ orbitals, namely, the $3d_{xz}$, $3d_{yz}$ and the $3d_{xy}$ orbital, can be selectively probed in the $\sigma\rightarrow\pi'$ scattering geometry by aligning the direction of the outgoing photon with the $y$, $x$ and $z$ axis.
+We show that such orbital-resolved information on the spin fluctuation can be very useful in the study of the OSMT and the OSSF physics in the IBSs and deepen our understanding on the origin of the electronic nematicity and pairing mechanism in the IBSs.
+The proposed technique can also be used in the study of other transition metal oxides in which the $t_{2g}$ orbital is dominating the low energy physics.

-This work is supported by NSFC Grant No. 11034012 and Research Funds of Renmin University of China.
+We acknowledge the support from the grant NSFC 11674391, the Research Funds of Renmin University of China and the grant National Basic research project 2016YFA0300504.